westNeighbor/techIssues/README.md

 - magick couldn't render when using font with Chinese characters in the name.
 Using Unicode utf-8 for the system can solve the problem. `Start -> Region (Control Panel) -> Administrative -> Change system locale -> Use Unicode UTF-8 for worldwide language support`, notice: search `Region` in the `Start` and select the one that is `Control panel`

   Or `Settings -> Time & language -> Language & region -> Related settings -> Administrative language settings`

+- Stable Diffusion & ComfyUI
+  - `Install` or `Update` the needed packages (e.g. CUDA, CNDNN, extensions dependents) to their own python packages, so they will not depend on the OS.